meilisearch/specifications/text/0118-search-api.md

 - Type: Integer
 - Required: False

 Returns the number of results contained in a search result page.

-Only returned when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination).
+This field is returned only when the `numbered pagination` is enabled, see [explaination](#3181-numbered-pagination)..

 > See [3.1.7. `hitsPerPage` section](#318-hitsperpage) section.